- PrintArticle Summary

 How Long Do Oxycodone Withdrawals Last?

 The average timeline for withdrawal symptoms can range from 1 week to several weeks, peaking at 5 to 7 days.
-The length and severity of withdrawal symptoms depends in the duration of tranquilizer usage by patients.
+The length and severity of withdrawal symptoms depend on the duration of tranquilizer usage by patients.

 Do You Have a List Popular Slang or Street Names for Oxycodone?